akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 Godfrey said nothing, but nodded.

-“The half‑sisters.
+“The sisters and the other women.
 The whispers.
 The little cruelties.”
 She folded her hands.
 “You are a watcher, Godfrey.
 I have always known that.
 But watching is not protecting.”

 His jaw tightened.
 “I have spoken to them.”